aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 6.md

-- Karnaugh Maps (K Maps)
+# Karnaugh Maps (K Maps)
-	- Minimization Using K-Maps
+Minimization Using K-Maps
 - Fewest Implicants
 - Maximum size of each implicant
 	- Group size must be between 0 and n (num of variables)
 - Extract function by ORing expressions that represent each implicant
 - Largest implicants results in lowest cost
 	- Not always certain to provide minimum cost
 	- 85% of the time it will
+Example:
-		- x+x'y - minimize
+x+x'y - minimize
 	![[Pasted image 20250923091149.png]]
-	-
+		- This is XOR
 		- XOR would have cost 1, unless we are not allowed to use it
 		- K-Map does not give minimal cost if it would use more complex gates
 - Minimization continued